kubernetes/kops/docs/run_in_existing_vpc.md

   ```

   This will add an additional tag to your AWS VPC resource.
 This tag
-  will be removed automatically if you delete your kops cluster.
+  will be removed automatically if you delete your kOps cluster.

   ```
   "kubernetes.io/cluster/<cluster-name>" = "shared"